 Skilled worker route: $650 to $1,300

 The most common way to move to Canada is via a work permit.
+You can apply for one under specific circumstances, like if your spouse has a work/student visa and you want to move to Canada with them.
 If you’ve secured a job beforehand, you would get one that’s employer-specific.
 Or, if you’re planning on finding work once you get there, you can opt for an open work permit, which allows you to work for any employer for up to four years.
-As a freelancer, an open work permit situation would be the option for me.

 While it costs nothing to set up an account, there are a boatload of fees you’ll need to pony up during the application process.
 To start, the fee for a work permit itself is CA$155 ($114).
-If you need an open work permit, which means you aren’t moving to work for a specific employer, the fee is CA$100 ($74) per person.
-You’ll also need to pay for an Electronic Travel Authorization (eTA), which will be CA$7 ($5.30), as well as the fee to get your photographs and fingerprints, CA$85 ($64.35) for an individual or CA$170 ($128.71) per family.
+If you need an open work permit, which, again, means you aren’t moving to work for a specific employer, the fee is CA$100 ($74) per person.
+You’ll also need to pay for an Electronic Travel Authorization (eTA), which will be CA$7 ($5.30), as well as the fee to be photographed and fingerprinted, CA$85 ($64.35) for an individual or CA$170 ($128.71) per family.

-If you plan on staying in Canada for the long haul, you’re going to need to prove that you’re in sound health and that you’re not a fugitive on the loose.
-You’ll need to do a medical exam and provide what’s called a police certificate ($18 per person), issued by the FBI, less than three months prior to your application submission date.
-A medical exam ($350 to $375), has to be done by a panel physician, which is a doctor that’s approved the IRCC.
+If you plan on staying in Canada for the long haul, you’re going to need to prove that you’re in sound health and that you’re not a fugitive.
+You’ll need to get a medical exam and provide what’s called a police certificate ($18 per person), issued by the FBI, less than three months prior to your application submission date.
+A medical exam ($350 to $375) has to be done by a panel physician, which is a doctor that’s approved by the Immigration, Refugees and Citizenship Canada (IRCC).
 It can’t be done by your own doctor.

 Express entry (permanent resident) track: $10,829 to $14,865